What is Edge Computing?

 To address these issues, edge computing brings computers closer to these IoT devices.
 You may think of them as a way to process your video modifications on your iPhone rather than transmitting them to a central server.
 Furthermore, computing demands are migrating closer to where the device is or where the data is consumed, necessitating data processing to move closer to the devices as well.

 To create a cloud edge, operators construct multiple edge data centres rather than a single cloud data centre.
 Cloud edge enables numerous new applications by bringing computation closer to the devices.
-Among these are autonomous driving, high-end cloud gaming, and remote 3D modelling, to name a few.
-Each of these applications necessitates extremely low latency, which brings computation closer to the edge, making edge network the preferred architecture.
+Among these are autonomous driving, high-end cloud gaming, and remote 3D modeling, to name a few.
+Each of these applications necessitates extremely low latency, which brings computation closer to the edge, making edge networks the preferred architecture.